ahoirg/RecentEarthquakesInTurkey/README.md

 # Recent Earthquakes in Turkey — Mobile Application

-Mobile application that shows recent earthquakes occurred in Turkey.
+A mobile application that shows recent earthquakes in Turkey.

 ## Dependencies